 The Man Behind the Maps – Legendary Ski Artist James Niehues

 Ski resorts and trail maps are synonymous.
-What skier hasn’t poured over a resort map taking in the detail in search of the best terrain and the right runs or simply to decide which way to go.
+We’ve all poured over a resort map taking in the detail in search of the best terrain and the right runs or simply to decide which way to go.
 You might have guessed that ski resort trail maps are digitally rendered photographs.
 Interestingly, the bulk of the ski area maps in North America are actually hand painted by one man, ski artist James Niehues.
 His work and the story of how it all happens is now available in a beautiful coffee-table book, The Man Behind the Maps – Legendary Ski Artist James Niehues.

 Legendary Ski Artist James Niehues